 Honestly?
 From the digital side, I got into photography five years ago, but a silly accident left me with an injury that kept me from wandering around with a camera.
 Looking for something to do with all my photos, I found digital scrapbooking.
 Which led me to digital designing – first in a very traditional style and then in a more artsy/art journaling style.
 So, at the beginning, it was a hobby for me, then a home business.

-As I mentioned in last week’s blog post, I had almost no exposure to art or crafting as a child, and I was convinced I had no artistic abilities at all.
+As I mentioned in last week’s, I had almost no exposure to art or crafting as a child, and I was convinced I had no artistic abilities at all.
 Discovering art journaling awakened something in me that I didn’t know was there.
 It is fun, I love learning new things, and it really does – as trite as it sounds – nourish my spirit.
 And I’ve learned that the “arting” community is very loving and supportive – I’ve “met” tons of wonderful people through art.
 So while I still design as a business, I art journal just for me.
-And for all the yummy art supplies, of course!
+And for all the yummy art supplies as I discuss in “Secrets and Lies”, of course!

 And all those wonderful people I’ve “met”?
 Well, please stop by my blog next Monday, because I want to introduce you to three artists I consider “rock stars”!
 And I’ll show you my finished “guardian” See you then!